In the previous part, you created a simple Excel spreadsheet. You'll now learn how to edit text in a cell.

 To change the text in cell A1, you can just click inside of the cell and start typing.
 Anything you had there previously would be erased.
 But if you just want to edit the text (if you've made a spelling mistake, for example), then this is no good.
 If you want to keep most of the text, and just make minor changes, then you need to do something else.

-The Formula Bar is like a long textbox that you can click inside and
+Formula Bar is like a long textbox that you can click inside and start typing.

 To edit a Cell in Excel, first click inside the cell you want to edit (A1 for us).
 Then click inside the formula bar.
 Notice where your cursor is now: